-- Let the water system run for 15 minutes before collecting a sample for testing. - When testing for chlorine in water, test immediately after collecting the sample. - If testing for chlorine produces uncertain results, obtain a fresh sample and repeat the test.
-Chlorine is consumed during testing, so retesting the same sample will yield falsely low results. - Contamination in the sample container can react with Chlorine and yield a falsely low result.
-To get accurate results when testing for low chlorine concentrations, satisfy the chlorine demand of the container by filling the container with the water sample, discarding the sample, then collecting a second sample in the same container and testing it for the total chlorine concentration.
+- Let the water system run for 15 minutes before collecting a sample for testing. - When testing for chlorine in water, test immediately after collecting the sample. - If testing for chlorine produces uncertain results, obtain a fresh sample before repeating the test.
+Chlorine is consumed during testing, so retesting the same sample will yield falsely low results. - Chlorine in water will react with any organic compound in the sample container.
+The organic material will convert some of the chlorine to inert or less active forms that will not be detected and yield a falsely low result.
+To get an accurate result when testing for low concentrations of chlorine, satisfy the chlorine demand of the container by filling the container with the water sample, discarding the sample, then collecting a second sample in the same container and testing it for the total chlorine concentration.